Questions and answers about perchlorate in the environment.

 In April 2002, the Bourne Water District (BWD) asked MassDEP for guidance on perchlorate, after the compound was detected in their wells.
-At that time, no drinking water standard had been set by the either the U.S. Environmental Protection Agency (USEPA) or the state.
-Given the seriousness of the potential adverse effects associated with perchlorate and the fact that children were at risk, combined with uncertainty over the schedule of federal efforts to establish a drinking water standard for perchlorate, MassDEP provided interim guidance to the BWD and initiated the standard setting process.
+At that time, no drinking water standard had been set by either the U.S. Environmental Protection Agency (US EPA) or the state.
+Given the seriousness of the potential adverse effects associated with perchlorate and the fact that children were at risk, combined with uncertainty over the schedule of federal efforts to establish a drinking water standard for perchlorate, MassDEP provided interim guidance to the BWD and initiated the standard-setting process.

-MassDEP is establishing perchlorate standards to ensure that public health is protected and to facilitate the cleanup of perchlorate sources.
+MassDEP established perchlorate standards to ensure that public health is protected and to facilitate the cleanup of perchlorate sources.

-MassDEP is promulgating a drinking water standard or Maximum Contaminant Level (MCL) of 2 ppb.
+MassDEP promulgated a drinking water standard or Maximum Contaminant Level (MCL) of 2 ppb.
 This is the first drinking water standard for perchlorate in the nation.
-Perchlorate soil and groundwater standards for hazardous waste site cleanup under the Massachusetts Contingency Plan or MCP (MGL Chapter 21E) are also being established, along with the adoption of a reference dose (RfD) of 7 x 10-5 mg/kg-day to be used for site-specific risk assessments.
+Perchlorate soil and groundwater standards for hazardous waste site cleanup under the Massachusetts Contingency Plan or MCP (MGL Chapter 21E) were also established, along with the adoption of a reference dose (RfD) of 7 x 10-5 mg/kg-day to be used for site-specific risk assessments.